MithamoMorgan/Writting_Clean_python_code/README.md

 ### 2. Choose the Right Data Structures:

   Select the appropriate data structures for your needs.
 For example, use sets for membership testing, dictionaries for key-value pairs, etc.

+### 3. Generator Expressions:

+  Use [generator expressions](https://www.geeksforgeeks.org/generator-expressions/) when you don't need to store the entire result in memory.

+### 4. Avoid Unnecessary Variables:

+  Minimize the use of unnecessary variables.
+Sometimes, operations can be performed without storing intermediate results.

+### 5. Use Efficient Libraries:

+  Leverage efficient libraries and functions from the python standard Library or third party libraries when applicable. avoid reinventing the wheel.

+### 6. Version Control:

+  Use version control systems like Git to track changes and collaborate with others.

+### 7 Testing:

+  Write unit test for your code.
+Automated tests help catch errors early and provide a safety net for [refactoring](https://www.freecodecamp.org/news/best-practices-for-refactoring-code/).